 - Is your activity planned, organised, and carried out in a businesslike manner?

 If you answered yes to most of these questions, you’re likely to be running a business, although it depends on your individual circumstances.
-The ATO website provides further questions, information and examples to help you understand the differences between a hobby and a business – this can be complicated, so do your best!
-You can also find out more here.
+This can be complicated, so make sure you talk to your accountant and work it out!

 To get an answer specific to your circumstances, you can: